-ACTION IN THE NORTH ATLANTIC dutifully churned up patriotic fervor in 1943, one of the many popular war films that year, this extolling the men who served in the Merchant Marine, the only film to acknowledge that vital and perilous service.
+ACTION IN THE NORTH ATLANTIC dutifully churned up patriotic fervor in 1943, one of the many popular war films that year, this one extolling the men who served in the Merchant Marine, the only film to acknowledge that vital and perilous service.
 The Navy drew at least four cinematic salutes in ’43, with Destination Tokyo, Stand By For Action, Destroyer and Crash Dive letting stars like Cary Grant, Robert Taylor, Edward G. Robinson and Tyrone Power blast the Axis and boost morale.
-Randolph Scott took care of the Coast Guard in Corvette-225.
+Randolph Scott took care of the Coast Guard in Corvette K-225.
 Here, it’s Humphrey Bogart and Raymond Massey representing the civilian seamen who risked all on convoy duty. *

 After surviving their cargo tub being sunk by a U-boat and spending 11 days on a raft (the Nazis happily rammed their lifeboat), a group of civilian mariners sign up again, this time in a new ‘Liberty Ship’, in a convoy bound for Murmansk, Russia.
 They fend off attacks from a U-boat ‘Wolf Pack’, and from Luftwaffe aircraft.
 Not everyone makes it, but “those are the breaks.”

-Warner’s spent $2,231,000 making the saga, directed with proficiency by studio workhorse Lloyd Bacon, helped a great deal by the fine camera work from Ted D. McCord and Tony Gaudio (lots of good dramatic close-ups) and the special effects and miniatures departments.
-The plentiful model work is obviously dated; the ships maneuver too fast and their relative proximity to each other is less than realistic, but it’s pretty neat in an old-school way (audiences no doubt ate it up seven decades ago), and there’s some excellently designed full-scale mayhem on the large studio sets, especially in the spectacular opening segment.
+Warner’s spent $2,231,000 making the saga, directed with proficiency by studio workhorse Lloyd Bacon, helped a great deal by the fine camera work from Ted D. McCord and Tony Gaudio (lots of good dramatic close-ups) and by the special effects and miniatures departments.
+The plentiful model work is obviously dated; the ships maneuver too fast and their relative proximity to each other is less than realistic.
+But it’s pretty neat in an old-school way (audiences no doubt ate it up seven decades ago), and there’s some excellently designed full-scale mayhem on the large studio sets, especially in the spectacular opening segment.
 There’s so much fire roaring all over the place with actors and stunt folk running around it’s a miracle someone wasn’t hurt.
 The movie is fairly brutal with its casualty depictions, and it revels in showing enemy sailors drowning in their depth-charged or crushed U-boats (get the crowd on their feet fight-back stuff).

 Bogart’s fine in a low-key job, Massey gets a reprieve from his string of bad guy roles, and the supporting crew has your basic representative American types (ala Warner’s) played by Alan Hale (‘Boats O’Hara’), Sam Levene (‘Abel Abrams’) and Dane Clark (‘Johnny Pulaski’).
 John Howard Lawson’s script mixes in some okay banter with the expected Why-We-Fight preaching; neither are overdone.